mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   Plots the selected parameter stored in the result (or PDF) workspace.

 Edit Result
-  Allows you to replace values within your *_Results* workspace using the :ref:`ReplaceIndirectFitResultBin <algm-ReplaceIndirectFitResultBin>` algorithm.
+  Allows you to replace values within your *_Results* workspace using the :ref:`IndirectReplaceFitResult <algm-IndirectReplaceFitResult>` algorithm.
 See below for more detail.

 Save Result